-- 8.68 Ministers and departments are responsible for compliance with the law when they collect, use, or disclose information concerning individuals.
-A breach of the Act may result in legal action, including in some cases an award of damages. - 8.69 Each agency must ensure that privacy officers within the agency are assigned responsibility to fulfil the compliance requirements set out in section 23 of the Privacy Act.
-The Office of the Privacy Commissioner is available for training, advice, and guidance in relation to the operation of the Privacy Act. - 8.70 The Government Chief Privacy Officer is responsible for developing standards, issuing guidance, and providing assurance to support the public service in building capability in privacy and security management.
+- 8.68 Ministers and departments must be careful to ensure that they complyare responsible for compliance with the law when they collect, use, and disclose information concerning individuals.
+A breach of the Act may result in legal action, including, in some cases, an award of damages. - 8.69 Each agency must ensure that privacy officers within the agency are assigned responsibility to fulfil the compliance requirements set out in section 23 of the Privacy Act.
+The Office of the Privacy Commissioner is available for training, advice, and guidance in relation to the operation of the Privacy Act. - 8.70 The Government Chief Privacy Officer is responsible for developing standards, issuing guidance, and providing assurance to support the public service to build capability in privacy and security management.